Department: University Housing Facilities Services

 We value diversity and respect, integrity, equity and inclusion, learning and growth, responsibility and accountability, safety and security.
 University Housing staff work hard to incorporate these values into daily work and practices to ensure an excellent UO experience.

-A valid driver's license will be required and the ability to obtain UO Driver's Certification for the purpose of driving University vehicles.
+Valid driver's license and the ability to obtain UO Driver's Certification for the purpose of driving University vehicles.

 • Maintenance experience in a higher education facility or large commercial/residential complex.